Accelerynt-Security/AS-IP-Blocklist/README.md

 ![NamedLocations_Deploy_4](Images/NamedLocations_Deploy_4.png)

-The first and sixth steps labeled "**Connections**" use connections created during the deployment of this playbook.
+The first, second, and sixth steps labeled "**Connections**" use connections created during the deployment of this playbook.
 Before the playbook can be run, these connections will either need to be authorized in the indicated steps, or existing authorized connections may be alternatively selected.

 ![NamedLocations_Deploy_5](Images/NamedLocations_Deploy_5.png)